Hengist, King of Kent

 Hengist, King of Kent, or The Mayor of Quinborough is a Jacobean stage play by Thomas Middleton of the 1610s, but first published in 1661.
-It is his only overtly historical play.
-It was read by Pepys.
+Middleton's only overtly historical play, it tells the story of Saxon king Hengist during his wars against the Britons.

 Dating

-The date of authorship of the play is uncertain, usually put about 1615–1620.
+The date of authorship of the play is uncertain, usually put about 1615–1620 (it was first performed c 1619-20 by the Kings Men).
 Some critics have argued for the close relationship between Hengist and The Changeling as an indication that they were written in close conjunction.
 "Both plays are lavish in the use of dumb-show; both revolve around a licentious woman (Beatrice-Joanna, Roxena) believed to be virtuous, and a chaste one (Isabella, Castiza) mistreated by an unworthy husband; and the role taken by Horsus, the secret love of Roxena, in planning villainies is not dissimilar to that of De Flores."

 Texts

 The play was entered into the Stationers' Register on 4 September 1646, by Humphrey Robinson and Humphrey Moseley, but it was not published until 1661, when the bookseller Henry Herringman issued it under the title The Mayor of Quinborough.
 The title page of the first quarto assigns the play to "Tho.
 Middleton," and states that the play was acted by the King's Men at the Blackfriars Theatre, although no specific performances are known.

-There are also two extant manuscripts of the play, both of which are scribal copies of the theatre prompt-book.
+There are two extant manuscripts of the play, both of which are scribal copies of the theatre prompt-book.
 The Lambarde MS. is 1487.2 in the collection of the Folger Shakespeare Library in Washington D.C., while the Portland MS. is in the University of Nottingham Library.
-The subject matter is derived from the Matter of Britain; it tells the story of Saxon king Hengist during his wars against the Britons.